Last few places remaining for Summer 2026.

 What are the benefits of attending a law summer school?

 There are many skills you can gain from attending a law summer course.
 You can get a headstart on your peers before you start the new academic year or learn more about subject areas that you have previously struggled with.
-Attending summer school is also a great way of showing initiative and might help future admissions boards and employers look more favourably on your applications.
+Attending summer school is also a great way of showing initiative and might help future employers look more favourably on your applications.

 Many summer school programmes employ industry experts who can talk you through your options in terms of further education and give an insight into their own experiences.
 It will give you the chance to ask questions and get a better understanding of the industry and what you can expect from a career in the legal sector.